 RMIT and Arcemy Blending Sciences

 Arcemy merges welding science, robotics automation, materials engineering and proprietary software to form AML3D’s patented WAM process.

-by depositing molten wire layer by layer, in a precise manner.
+The technology utilises the Internet of things to create parts smartly, by depositing molten wire layer by layer, in a precise manner.

 Mr Sales said the concept enables the potential of artificial intelligence and the growth of smart Industry 4.0 manufacturing facilities.